EzioTheDeadPoet/HighPolyHead-RaceMenuPatcher/README.md

 And it disables all their vanilla equivalent parts for character creation to prevent the use of the replaced parts.

 Before running make sure you haven't used a similar patcher to automatically alter your race-headparts since having edits like that on your loadorder will break the patcher.

+big thanks to @JanuarySnow they wrote the 1st version of this based on my initial knowledge on how presets work. the original patcher can be found [here](https://github.com/JanuarySnow/hph_replacer) for reference.